alkem-io/website/content/en/releases/1-latest-release.md

 <p></p>
 <b>Release 2022-09-28</b>
 <p></p>
-<i>This release focuses on simplifying the **creation and updating** of Challenges and Opportunities - important for a Challenge centric platform :) To help users in how the platform can be used there is also now *inspiration* for Callouts, and a refreshed *Challenges page* to help new users find relevant Challenges!
+<i>This release focuses on simplifying the <b>creation and updating</b> of Challenges and Opportunities - important for a Challenge centric platform :) To help users in how the platform can be used there is also now <b>inspiration</b> for Callouts, and a refreshed <b>Challenges page</b> to help new users find relevant Challenges!

 Interested in trying out the changes?
 Go directly to [Alkemio](https://alkem.io/?utm_source=hs_email&utm_medium=email&utm_content=64703278&_hsenc=p2ANqtz-9Giqo8QcZnf1CWdBLUSBKzmp4iMt-wvwbXM0qYcnNA30kdtBPsKqaaj3shSIvFGGfK-BM2cl2xAbSLj-JRK7VDK9TgcQ)!</i>